timm/tested/docs/onCoding.md

 1. N-1 globals better than N.
 2. What are you exporting?
    - See [Python tips](https://stackoverflow.com/questions/26813545/how-to-structure-a-python-module-to-limit-exported-symbols)
+3. Are you using nested functions (to  hide or  clarify tedious details)
+   - e.g. lib.lua#'function want'.

 ## Sh: Sharing
 1. Code released under some license that enables sharing.